mirogon/docs/git/doc/doc_git_old.md

 This creates the alias ci for commit, so git ci would be the same as git commit

-<div id="300"></div>

 # **Branching**

-A branch is used to split a project to different developement states<br>
+A branch is simply said a pointer which points to a specific commit
-The master branch is the default main branch

 ### Show all branches